-The congregation at Zion's is mono-cultural.
+The congregation in Zion's in mono-cultural.
 Many Zion's congregation members have German ancestry and ties to the reformed traditions.

 Has your congregation recently had a conversation about welcoming diversity, or do you plan to hold one on the near future (perhaps using, for example, the Welcoming Diversity Inventory)?
 Please note the date.
 Comment after the exercise: We have not had this conversation.